 |Federal Work-Study (Self-Help)||$2,500||$2,500||$2,000||0|

 |Changes to Student’s Financial Aid Award:||N/A||Subsidized Stafford Loan reduced by $1,500 and Perkins Loans eliminated||Subsidized Stafford and Perkins Loans eliminated, Work-Study reduced by $500||Subsidized Stafford Loan, Perkins Loan, and Work-Study eliminated, NU Scholarship reduced by $500|

 The Financial Aid Office makes every effort to avoid a reduction of a student’s Northwestern Scholarship assistance.
 Students who receive an outside scholarship in excess of their self-help may want to contact our office to discuss their financial circumstances.
-The Financial Aid Committee may be able to reconsider eligibility on a case-by-case basis.
+The Financial Aid Office may be able to reconsider eligibility on a case-by-case basis.

 Scholarship Funds Crediting to the Student Account

 Typically, scholarship amounts are divided into thirds and credited over the three terms of the academic year.
 Students will receive an updated copy of their financial aid award letter when aid is adjusted for outside awards.